bxjthu/CompLing/slides/3/source.md

 **2. Practice**

 + Finish the exercise of Practical 3 and submit your codes at 网络学堂.
+(DDL: Oct.
+25)

 ---
 class: center, middle